tsshadow/scrobbler/README.md

 ## Project layout

-See repo structure for scrobbler, frontend, and Docker artefacts.
-Built frontend assets are copied into `scrobbler/app/static` during the Docker build.
+See repo structure for backend, frontend, and Docker artefacts.
+Built frontend assets are copied into `backend/app/static` during the Docker build.

 ## License